-- The Governing Body understands the fact that a child or a young person who may be LGBT is not in itself an inherent risk factor for harm.
+The Governing Body understands the fact that a child or a young person who may be LGBT is not in itself an inherent risk factor for harm.
 However, children who are LGBT can be targeted by other children.
-In some cases, a child who is perceived by other children to be LGBT (whether they are or not) can be just as vulnerable as children who identify as LGBT; - We understand that the risks can be compounded where children who are LGBT lack a trusted adult with whom they can be open.
-Staff will endeavour to reduce the additional barriers faced, and provide a safe space for them to speak out or share their concerns with members of staff; and
+In some cases, a child who is perceived by

+- other children to be LGBT (whether they are or not) can be just as vulnerable as children who identify as LGBT; - We ensure that there is no stigma attached to gender and it is the responsibility of staff to challenge potential discrimination at this early stage of life